 The coefficient of 1/2 in Equation 3.3 comes from the fact that a receiver is generally sensitive to only one mode of polarization.
 (ALMA's receivers, however, have been constructed with two independent receptors so that both modes of polarization can be detected simultaneously, so the coefficient is actually 1 for ALMA.)
 The antennas bring incident EM power to a focus after reflecting it off a primary surface.
-The antenna response, i.e., its relative sensitivity, is a summation of all EM power brought to the focus.
+The antenna response (i.e., its relative sensitivity) is a summation of all EM power brought to the focus.

-Antenna response is actually dependent on the angle from the on-axis pointing direction of the antenna due to diffraction, i.e., self-interference.
+The antenna response is actually dependent on the angle from the on-axis pointing direction of the antenna due to diffraction; i.e., self-interference.
 To demonstrate the angular dependence, Figure 3.2 shows in the top panel the case for EM power of wavelength λ arriving along the axis of an unobstructed antenna of diameter D. Since the source of the EM power is very distant, the EM power arrives at the primary surface essentially as plane-parallel wavefronts.
 Note that the antenna surface is parabolic in shape, so the path that each part of the front travels to the focus is constant.
 With zero path difference, the EM power arriving on-axis is coherently summed at the focus.
 This arrangement is only true, however, along the axis of the antenna.
 In the lower panel of Figure 3.2, the case for EM power arriving from an off-axis direction is shown.
 In this situation, the EM power does not add as constructively.
 In addition, the diameter of the antenna projected along the off-axis direction is less than the true diameter, decreasing the amount of power received from that direction.
 As a result, the antenna power response, i.e., its relative sensitivity, will be less than that found on-axis.
-In particular, at the off-axis angle of λ/D radians, where λ is the wavelength of observation and D is the diameter
+In particular, at the off-axis angle of λ/D radians, where λ is the wavelength of observation and D is the diameter of the antenna, the path difference across the antenna diameter, the aperture, will equal one wavelength of the incident emission.
+The combination of such emission at the focus eads to destructive interference at that angle.